Skip to main content

 Research Mission

-The mission of ITEB is to conduct large-scale, international epidemiological research on cancer etiology and progression through integrative analyses of risk factors and tissue profiling to inform prevention and clinical strategies.
-Learn more about the research in ITEB.
+The mission of ITEB is to conduct large-scale, epidemiological research on cancer etiology and progression through integrative analyses of risk factors and tissue profiling to inform prevention and clinical strategies.
+Learn more about research in ITEB.

 Fellowships